 file a Police Report:

-About the Richmond Department of Emergency Communications
+About the Richmond Department of Emergency Communications, Preparedness and Response

 We exist to answer and dispatch all 911 and non-emergency calls as well as provide and support public safety infrastructures for citizens and other stakeholders of Richmond, internal City departments and other external partners in order to ensure safety by linking the public with first responders and other non-emergency services so that we deliver efficient, expedient, courteous quality service which promotes a safe, supportive, and thriving community.